 A roundup of arts events taking place around the state, through May 12:

-New Jersey’s biggest film festival, the Montclair Film Festival, began last weekend and continues through May 12.
-Among the most notable offerings still to come, in chronological order, are:
+New Jersey’s biggest film festival, the Montclair Film Festival, brings dozens of screenings and special events to various Montclair venues, from May 3 to May 12.
+Among the most notable offerings, in chronological order, are:

 • “Miles Davis: Birth of the Cool,” with a pre-screening performance by students in the Montclair-based Jazz House Kids program, and a post-screening Q&A session with director Stanley Nelson.
 May 10 at 7 p.m. at the Wellmont Theater.